jcouv/jcouv.github.io/_posts/2017-03-11-valuetuple-availability.md

 In order to maximize scenarios were you can use tuples, we took a two-pronged approach:

 1. provide [System.ValueTuple nuget package](https://www.nuget.org/packages/System.ValueTuple) with support with existing frameworks,
-2. migrate ValueTuple and other types into core libraries as new frameworks ship.
+2. migrate ValueTuple and other types into core libraries as updated frameworks ship.

 Naturally, a common question is: how soon can I use tuples without referencing this additional ValueTuple package?